OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/bulk_assessment/bulk_assessment.md

 ## Step 2b: Insert Assessment data

-Upload here the rating data created outside OpenOlat by 'copy+paste' into the free field.
+Upload here the rating data created outside OpenOlat by "copy+paste" into the free field.
 If you have exported the empty table before, there should be no syntax problems.
 Select "separated by tab" if you are transferring data from an Excel file.

 Alternatively, you can enter the data manually.